vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/vaisheShika-sUtrANi_moise_thITe/1_Introduction_to_Indian_philosophy_and_VaisheShika.md

 first a species and second a genera.
 Yoga is an intellectual practice – though not directly a soteriological one – for it comprises a yogic perception \(yogipratyakṣa\) that grasps the reality of dharmaviśeṣa, and through it, an ‘ultimate particularity’ \(antyaviśeṣa\).
 What constitutes liberation \(mokṣa, niḥśreyasa\) in Vaiśeṣika is not the achievement of these cognitive stages of ultimate substances and their essences, but rather their transcending and renunciation.
 Knowledge and cognition are only fleeing accidental qualities ultimately discarded.
 Pleasure, bliss, and knowledge are no longer part of the ontological liberated state; the only beauty that remains is the beauty of the infinite difference and the plurality of the 9 fundamental substances.
 74

-71  Synonyms may correspond to particularities, homonyms may correspond to genus, whereas paronyms may correspond to species; the problems unsolved by Aristotle’s theory of predication are mostly related to the dubious nature of paronyms.
+[^71]:  Synonyms may correspond to particularities, homonyms may correspond to genus, whereas paronyms may correspond to species; the problems unsolved by Aristotle’s theory of predication are mostly related to the dubious nature of paronyms.

-72 The first Sophistic movement cost Socrates’ his own life, for among the accusations, there was the allegation of being a Sophist \(Plato’s Apology 18a–20c\).
+[^72]: The first Sophistic movement cost Socrates’ his own life, for among the accusations, there was the allegation of being a Sophist \(Plato’s Apology 18a–20c\).

-73  About the real yet non-existential character of ‘ultimate particularity,’ see Bhaṭṭa Vādīndra VSv \(long version\) 1985: 70, who speaks of an inter-dependent reality of the antyaviśeṣa, which do not have their own nature, but they stand on the nature of the substratum which is the universal; their reality is inferred and connected with the general nature of generality.
+[^73]:  About the real yet non-existential character of ‘ultimate particularity,’ see Bhaṭṭa Vādīndra VSv \(long version\) 1985: 70, who speaks of an inter-dependent reality of the antyaviśeṣa, which do not have their own nature, but they stand on the nature of the substratum which is the universal; their reality is inferred and connected with the general nature of generality.
 The theoretical reality of antyaviśeṣa derives from several concepts: ‘inclusion’ \(aṅgikāra\), ‘concomitance’ \(vyāptihānyā\), and with another ‘real thing’ through a relation of ‘dependency’ \(prāsaṅga\), all these concepts demonstrate the grip, which by the 13th century AD, logic had on Vaiśeṣika, until its total assimilation by Nyāya.
 This is what in modern philosophy of physics is considered ‘structural realism’ where bottom-rock reality is relational.
 See Brigitte Falkenburg, Particle Metaphysics.
 A Critical Account of Subatomic Reality, 2007.

-74 What is substance for Vaiśeṣika?
+[^74]: What is substance for Vaiśeṣika?
 It is a question to which arguably the system’s answer is that, as its nature or ultimate essence indicates, substance is differential and relational.
 This, however, should not be seen in an essentialism characterised by simplicity, but quite the opposite, a complexity that is indeterminately expanded horizontally, without mingling and confusion.

-20 * Introduction to Indian philosophy and Vaiśeṣika* **The Commentary: Candrānanda’s Vṛtti**
+**The Commentary: Candrānanda’s Vṛtti**

 There is a large consensus among scholars that Candrānanda’s Vṛtti \(VSc for gloss; VS for Sūtrapāṭha\) is the oldest extant Vaiśeṣika commentary, and, as Isaacson states, the Sūtrapāṭha \(VS\) it contains is ‘quite probably the earliest one now available.’75 Though an older Sūtrapāṭha could still be reconstructed from an